PecholaL/Rano-demo/README.md

-# MAIN-VC
+# Rano
-Demo page of the paper MAIN-VC.
+Demo page of the paper Rano.